philiphendry/blog/_posts/2009-09-07-return-values-from-stored-procedures-using-the-enterprise-library-data-access-block.markdown

 title: Return values from stored procedures using the Enterprise Library Data Access block
 wordpress_id: 284
-categories:
+tags:
-- Code
+- code
-- Enterprise Library
+- enterprise-library
 ---

 I’m not sure why I had so much trouble trying to do this… but because it did I think it’s worth a blog.
 Basically I was trying to return an int value from a stored procedure but couldn’t quite work out the syntax and was initially distracted by trying to use _AddOutParameter_() .
 However, the key was to use _AddParameter_() specifying the direction as _ReturnValue_ :